Our Adoption Process

 Often times we do not have a complete history and therefore we cannot make any guarantees regarding past handling, breed, temperament or health.
-We do not have a shelter facility, all of our rescue animals are placed in approved foster homes throughout several counties to ensure that they get the very best start to their new lives.
+We are NOT a shelter, all of our rescue animals are placed in approved foster homes throughout southern Ontario to ensure that they get the very best start to their new lives.
 Our goal is to find forever homes for each and every one, where they can live and be loved as family members.

-The locations where we adopt our animals in foster care are listed on each profile.
-Our volunteers travel to do the home visits and meet ‘n greets.
-We take the dogs (or cats) to their potential new homes with the ultimate goal of seeing a “love connection”.
+Our volunteers are trained to do home visits and meet ‘n greets.
+The ultimate goal is seeing a “love connection”.
 Our experience since 2011 has shown we get a clear indication from our dogs during the Premeets and Meet ‘n Greets in the potential new home, who they connect with and where they are comfortable and happy.
 Not all turn out as “love connections”.
 The goal is for everyone, our animals and adopters, to feel this was a match made in heaven!

-The volunteers within our rescue are committed to following our thorough processes to ensure that our rescue animals will always be safe and well cared for.
+The volunteers within our rescue are committed to following our thorough processes to ensure that our rescue animals will always be safe, loved and well cared for.
 The entire process of a successful application typically takes 1 – 2 weeks.
-The following is a basic guideline of the steps involved:

-• You have viewed the current adoptables, read the profiles and determined that one of our rescue animals could be a great fit in your home and that you have the requirements listed for that pet.
+• You have viewed the current adoptables, READ the profiles and determined one of our rescue animals could be a great fit in your home and that you have the requirements listed for that pet.
 It’s VERY important to read the requirements which are listed at the top of every profile.

 • Complete and submit the online adoption application answering all questions honestly and with as much detail as possible.

-• All applications received and are responded to as soon as possible by one of our volunteers.
+• All applications received are responded to as soon as possible by one of our volunteers.
 If you have not received a response, check your junk folder.

 • The application is carefully reviewed and compared against the specific needs and requirements of the rescue animal to ensure it is the best possible match.

-• You will be given the opportunity, if you choose, to contact the foster home and learn more about the rescue animal that you have applied for.
+• If requested by adopters, the foster family will call to help answer questions about the dog or cat in their care.
 The foster home has gotten to know the rescue animal very well and can give you some insight into their daily lives, habits, personality etc.

 • Many photos will be taken during the Meet & Greet and family photos as well that will be publicly posted on our Facebook page and on our webpage under Happy Endings.
 There are many volunteers involved in the steps of your adopted pet’s journey to whom this is a huge reward and moment of celebration.